USD/CHF to extend its correction higher towards the 0.9100 mark – Commerzbank

-The 0.8931/10 support band has held.
-Subsequently, Karen Jones, Team Head FICC Technical Analysis Research at Commerzbank, expects the USD/CHF pair to correct higher towards the 0.9100 level.
+USD/CHF remains upside corrective.
+Karen Jones, Team Head FICC Technical Analysis Research at Commerzbank, expects the pair to extend its recovery towards the 0.9100 level.

 “The 0.8910 level is regarded as the last defence for the 0.8872 mid-February low and the 0.8780 January low.”